Will a Handwritten Agreement Hold Up In Court?

 - It can be printed or handwritten.

-- It needs to be signed by the people making the agreement or representatives authorized to make the agreement on a company's behalf.
+- A signed agreement may hold up in court but it needs to be signed by the people making the agreement or representatives authorized to make the agreement on a company's behalf.
+Just like oral agreements, handwritten agreements may or may not be enforceable depending on the type of agreement and the particulars included in it.

 - If using a notary, make sure to use a third party and not someone who is a family member or close friend of either party.